statelyai/xstate-tools/apps/extension/client/README.md

 XState VSCode enhances the XState development experience by providing VSCode users with features like visual editing, autocomplete, typegen and linting.

+**⚠️ NOTE:** The XState VSCode extension currently only works for **XState version 4**.
+We are working on support for XState version 5.

 ## Quickstart

 1. [Install via the Visual Studio Code Marketplace →](https://marketplace.visualstudio.com/items?itemName=statelyai.stately-vscode)